 Glaucoma Treatment

-Unfortunately, not many are aware of it: 12 million in India with 1.1 million blind; patients usually do not notice their eye problems until significant sight loss has taken place; then when seeing impaired becomes significant patients usually become aware.
-You will learn all about Kala Motiya such as causes, symptoms treatment options.
+Unfortunately, not many are aware of it: 12 million in India with 1.1 million blind; patients usually do not notice their eye problems until significant sight loss has taken place.

 Dotor Shuchi